rangeengine/Range-Engine-Docs/source/api/Range.logic.rst

    # To get a sequence of all sensors:
    sensors = co.sensors

-See the :ref:`available sensors <bge-types-sensors>` reference for available attributes.
+See the :ref:`available sensors <Range-types-sensors>` reference for available attributes.

 You can also access actuators linked to the controller